eNMS-automation/eNMS/docs/services/default_services.rst

 ----------------------------

 Uses Napalm to configure a device.
-The list of drivers is built upon napalm ``SUPPORTED DRIVER`` (https://github.com/napalm-automation/napalm/blob/develop/napalm/_SUPPORTED_DRIVERS.py).
+The list of drivers is built upon napalm ``SUPPORTED DRIVERS`` (https://github.com/napalm-automation/napalm/blob/develop/napalm/_SUPPORTED_DRIVERS.py).

 There are two types of operations:
   - ``load merge``: add the service configuration to the existing configuration of the target.